douglasF5/sage-budget-tracking/README.md

-# Mini budget tracker web app
+# Mini budget tracking web app

 In this project, an interactive page was developed using **HTML**, **CSS** and **JavaScript** - for building the page and its functionality, - and the **Web Storage API** for storing transactions and user preferences.